 Peggy adds, “I think the training and the process of testing our approach has been invaluable.
 Over time you almost begin to see things in alt text.
 You become more adept at speaking precisely and concisely.”

-It is these learnings that will help to carry the team at the Carter forwards as they roll out this project over thousands of pieces in the coming years.
+It is these learnings that will help to carry the team at the Carter forwards as they roll out this project over thousands of pieces as they continue to make their website more accessible over the coming years.